Blossom VI: A Practical Minimum Weight Perfect Matching Algorithm: Overview of the algorithm

-\myparagraph{\underline{\tt Augment}} Suppose that $u,v$ are plus-nodes in different cherry trees and $uv$ is a tight edge.
-This operation augments the path $({\tt reverse}(\calP^+_u),(u,v),\calP^+_v)$, which increases the size of matching by 1, and makes all nodes in these cherry trees free (Fig.~\ref{fig:primal}(c)).
+\myparagraph{\underline{\tt Augment}} Suppose that $u$ and $v$ are plus-nodes in different cherry trees and that $\{u, v\}$ is tight.
+Then $({\tt reverse}(\calP^+_u),(u,v),\calP^+_v)$ is an augmenting path between the two roots.
+Flipping the matching status of its edges increases $|M|$ by one.
+All nodes in the two destroyed cherry trees then become unlabeled (\cref{fig:primal}(c)).

-\myparagraph{\underline{\tt Shrink}} Suppose that $\calB$ is a cherry blossom with receptacle $r=\r_\calB$.
-This operation contracts $\calB$ to a single node, which becomes a purely plus-node with the zero dual variable.
-Node $r$ becomes unmatched inside blossom $\calB$ (Fig.~\ref{fig:primal}(d)).
+\myparagraph{\underline{\tt Shrink}} Creates a supernode.
+Suppose that $\calB$ is a cherry blossom with receptacle $r=\r_\calB$.
+This operation contracts $\calB$ into a single node, which becomes a purely plus-node with dual variable zero.
+The node $r$ becomes unmatched inside $\calB$ (\cref{fig:primal}(d)).
 In our algorithm, \texttt{Shrink} operations happen only when no other primal update is possible.

-\myparagraph{\underline{\tt Expand}} Suppose that $v$ is a purely minus-node with $y_v=0$ corresponding to a contracted blossom $\calB$.
-Let $uv$ be the unique matched edge (so that $(u,v)$ is the plus-parent of $u$), and $(v,w)$ be the minus-parent of $v$.
-Let $ux$ and $yw$ be the edges with $x,y\in\calB$ corresponding to $uv$ and $vw$, respectively.
-First, apply the rotation operation from Lemma~\ref{lemma:rotation} to move the root of $\calB$ to $x$.
-Then uncontract $\calB$, make nodes on the path $\calP^+_y$ purely plus- or purely-minus nodes in an alternating fashion (with $x,y$ being purely minus-nodes), set their parents to point to edges along the reverse of this path.
-All other nodes of $\calB$ become free.
-Make $(u,x)$ the plus-parent of $u$, and $(y,w)$ the minus-parent of $y$ (Fig.~\ref{fig:primal}(e)).
+\myparagraph{\underline{\tt Expand}} Expands a supernode.
+Suppose that $v$ is a purely minus-node with $y_v=0$ corresponding to a contracted blossom $\calB$.
+Let $\{u, v\}$ be the unique matched edge (then $(u,v)$ is the plus-parent of $u$), and let $(v,w)$ be the minus-parent of $v$.
+Let $\{u, x\}$ and $\{y, w\}$ be the edges with $x,y\in\calB$ corresponding to $\{u, v\}$ and $\{v, w\}$, respectively.
+First, apply the rotation operation from \cref{lemma:rotation} to move the root of $\calB$ to $x$.
+Then make nodes on the path $\calP^+_y$ purely plus or purely minus nodes in an alternating fashion (with $x,y$ being purely minus-nodes), set their parents to point to edges along the reverse of this path, and uncontract $\calB$.
+All other nodes of $\calB$ become unlabeled.
+Make $(u,x)$ the plus-parent of $u$, and $(y,w)$ the minus-parent of $y$ (\cref{fig:primal}(e)).